rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 ### Computing curve fragments

 The symbolic edge linker Amir Tamrakkar is originally used.
-There are several improvements by Yuliang Guo which can also be used.
+There are several improvements by Yuliang Guo which are used by default.
 There are variants for color images and texture that you may want to try, but below is the basics of how to compute this.
 The basic classes are all open-sourced, located in `vxl/contrib/brl/bseg/sdet/*symbolic*`, with additional code in `vxd/contrib/brld/bsegd/sdetd`.
+By default we use private code in lemsvxl/*/dbdet (not the public one from vxd), which is the latest research code we have for the edge linkers.
+But we can use any of them.
+The commands dborl_compute_contours computes linked contours and optionally compute curvelets.
+This command can be made to use any edge linker, but by default it will use the one in dbdet.

 #### GUI